- DIY MANicure Guide

 Your hands are exposed to all kinds of stress throughout the day.
 Treat them to a caring lotion or balm and they'll not only feel better, but also be more resistant to dryness and cracking.
 That's a win-win, however you look at it.

 So there you have it.
 Insert one or, better still, all five of these steps into your routine, and you'll soon be the proud owner of two exceptionally healthy hands.
-Explore our Beauty Hub for all kinds of nail-related advice, including how to stop biting them, or take a peak at our extensive range of tools and treatments.
+Explore our Beauty Hub for all kinds of nail-related advice, including how to stop biting them and our complete guide to nail tools, or take a peak at our extensive range nail treatments.